MrPenguin07/cisco-cheatsheet/README.md

 reload
 ```

-**Note:** Remeber to say "no" to saving running config on reload.
+**Note:** Remember to say "no" to saving running config on reload.
 If you say yes, running config will be saved and you wont be working with fresh config on reload.

 #### Basic Switch Config